What Eden Foods means by 'Wheat Free' is that there are no wheat or wheat derivatives in the ingredients, though these foods may contain gluten.

 Until August 2013 there was no specific U.S. food regulation for labeling of gluten-free food.
 Codex International Food Standards do state that food containing below 20 parts per million (ppm) gluten may be labeled as Gluten-Free and this was how the U.S. food industry functioned.
 However, in 2013 the FDA issued a Gluten Free Final Ruling.
 While the standards were kept at below 20 ppm, the FDA specifically prohibited any food, " If any ingredient is from a whole or refined gluten-containing grain (specified as wheat, rye, barley, and crossbred hybrids), then the food may not be labeled gluten-free, even if the amount is below the 20 ppm threshold."

 A Gluten Free diet is a difficult challenge, because foods that contain gluten are so numerous, common, and prevalent.
-Eden Foods offers 294 food items that are Gluten Free.
-Out of the 449 items we offer, 65% of Eden foods are Gluten Free.
+Eden Foods offers 301 food items that are Gluten Free.
+Out of the 449 items we offer, more than 65% of Eden foods are Gluten Free.

 What Eden Foods means by 'Gluten Free' is: